 Test – Only include the library when compiling/running unit tests.

-System – Refer to a library on this computer by filename; useful for libraries built into system.
+System – Refer to a library on this computer by filename; useful for libraries built into the system.

 Maven Artifact consists of files like Jar file or War file that result in the expansion of the specific file in the Maven repository.
 The Jar file can use as an artifact in Maven.
 The Maven Artifact determined by a group ID name to run the Maven Artifact in the Maven.
-They can contain files like Ear, Jar, and War or Zip file as well.
+They can contain files like Ear, Jar, and War or Zip files as well.
 Maven Artifact is used for specifying applications to locate a name or package.
 It is usually stored in your system repository.

 You can locate dependency in the local repository system of your software.
 Sometimes, it is difficult to locate or identify in the local repository.
-So, I can find or look in the central repository system and if it shows the dependency missing then one can look in remote repository to find the dependency.
-If it still shows the same thing repeatedly then the system will show error in finding the dependencies.
-And if the dependencies are found in the local repository then it will be automatically downloaded in the central repository for future use.
+So, I can find or look in the central repository system and if it shows the dependency missing then one can look in the remote repository to find the dependency.
+If it still shows the same thing repeatedly then the system will show an error in finding the dependencies.
+And if the dependencies are found in the local repository then it will be automatically downloaded to the central repository for future use.

 External Dependency plays an important part in the Maven software.
 It is an internal part of the system without which dependency cannot be located in a system.
 To specify the external dependency we need: